 If your plans are firm, then a 15% discount might be a tempting offer, but it's important to keep a few things in mind before hitting the Pay Now button.
 First off, if you need to cancel your reservation, then a cancellation fee often applies.
 One major rental company website states that if you cancel your reservation more than 24 hours before pickup time, a $25 cancellation fee applies, and if you cancel within 24 hours, a $50 cancellation fee applies.
 If you no-show, the entire amount paid is forfeited.

 The other nuance to the prepaid rate is that it typically is a discount off the published rate only.
-If you apply a discount code or coupon, typically the Pay Now option disappears.
+If you apply a discount code or coupon, typically the Pay Now option often disappears.
 A consumer would be wise to check the rental company website for coupons and investigate any other discount codes they might be eligible for , and compare the Pay Now rate vs. any discounted rate they can find.

 Sites like Priceline and Hotwire are what are known in the industry as "opaque" booking sites.
-Basically they offer discounted rates in exchange for payment up-front, and you don't find out which company you're booked with until after you've paid.
-With Priceline, you have to bid for your rental, while Hotwire gives you an up-front price.
+Basically they offer discounted rates in exchange for payment in full up-front, and you don't find out which company you're booked with until after you've paid.
+With Priceline, you usually have to bid for your rental, while Hotwire gives you an up-front price.

 Certainly there are deals to be had here, but the major drawback is that the policies are even more restrictive than the rental companies: